Knowledge-enhanced Visual-Language Pretraining for Computational Pathology

 Here, we detail the procedure for building up a pathology knowledge tree with various online sources, which will be further used for knowledge encoding.

-\textbf{Knowledge Source.} We collect pathology-specific knowledge from publicly available educational resources, such as text books, professional websites, and structured databases (OncoTree~\textsuperscript{\ref{oncotree}}).
+\textbf{Knowledge Source.} We collect pathology-specific knowledge from publicly available educational resources, such as text books, professional websites, and structured databases (OncoTree~\cite{kundra2021oncotree}).
 Specifically, we extract pathological descriptions of 884 tumor subtypes from OncoTree and 4360 diseases from text books and professional websites, including all domain knowledge required for diagnosis in clinical scenarios, {\em i.e.,} disease name/ synonyms, definitions, histological features, and cytological features.

 \textbf{Knowledge Tree Construction.} We structure these knowledge sources into a knowledge tree by expanding the OncoTree, as shown in Fig.~\ref{fig:1}.
 OncoTree is a tree-structure cancer classification system~\cite{kundra2021oncotree}, which consists of 884 tumor subtypes from 32 tissues, with each type of tumor linked to a Concept Unique Identifier (CUI) from Unified Medical Language System (UMLS)~\cite{bodenreider2004unified}.
 Specifically, we first extract tissue types, disease entities, and disease attributes from pathological descriptions of 4360 diseases, in which 168 cancers are found overlapped with OncoTree by using SciSpacy package~\cite{neumann-etal-2019-scispacy} to link the UMLS CUIs.
 The rest 4192 diseases are then added to the knowledge tree according to their tissue types.
 After deduplication and noise reduction (358 diseases without any informative descriptions are deleted), all diseases are organized into the corresponding tissues.
 The final histopathology knowledge tree contains 4718 diseases from 32 tissues.
-The attributes of each disease node are constructed by a varying number of synonyms, definitions, and histological and cytological descriptions, as shown in Tab.~\ref{tab:1}.
+The attributes of each disease node are constructed by a varying number of synonyms, definitions, and histological and cytological descriptions.
+The statistics of PathKT is shown in Table S1 and Fig. S1 in Supplementary Materials.
 In the final PathKT, for instance, the tissue node of the lung connects all lung diseases, including combined small cell lung cancer (CSCLC), lung squamous cell carcinoma (LUSC), and lung adenocarcinoma (LUAD), etc. The LUSC node connects four kinds of attributes, shown in Fig.~\ref{fig:1}.